Methods for Creation and Linear Elastic Response Analysis of Packings of Semi-flexible Soft Polymer Chains: Generating the Packings

 In order to derive the orthonormal constraint basis, first consider the vector between two particles $i$ and $j$ that share a link, $\vec{x}_{ij}.$ Because we are working in periodic boundary conditions for arbitrary lattice vectors, I define the lattice vector matrix, $\Lambda,$ to be a $d\times d$ matrix where the columns are the lattice vectors.
 By considering a vector of integer lattice coordinates $\vec{z}_{ij} \in \mathbb{Z}^d,$

 where $\alpha$ and $\gamma$ index the coordinates.
-It is also required that $\vec{z}_{ij}$ be an integer lattice vector which minimizes the norm of $x.$ For particles in contact, this means that $\vec{z}_{ij}$ is any integer vector that causes particle images $i$ and $j$ to be in contact.
-In general, this is degenerate, but without loss of generality, it can be asserted that every pair of overlapping spheres has exactly one $\vec{z}_{ij}$ and that $z_{ij}^{\alpha}\in \left\{-1,0,1\right\}$ for all coordinates $\alpha.$ If there is a link between particles $i$ and $j,$ our constraint is where $l_{\langle ij \rangle}$ is the constant length of bond $\langle ij\rangle.$ Defining
+It is also required that $\vec{z}_{ij}$ be an integer lattice vector which minimizes the norm of $x.$ This is the minimum image convention.
+For particles in contact, this means that $\vec{z}_{ij}$ is any integer vector that causes particle images $i$ and $j$ to be in contact.
+In general, this is degenerate.
+If there is a link between particles $i$ and $j,$ our constraint is where $l_{\langle ij \rangle}$ is the constant length of link $\langle ij\rangle.$ Defining

 to be the normalized distance vector between particles $i$ and $j,$ the constraint Jacobian is

 such that the columns of this matrix are given by the derivatives of $c.$ If the packing does not contain degenerate links, then the constraint Jacobian has the property that the number of columns is equal to the rank.
 In practice, it is very easy to remove degenerate links, so to simplify computations and derivations, we assume there are no degenerate links.